Lake Charles, Louisiana: Hurricanes

 Hurricane Laura devastated the city in 2020.
 The National Weather Service called the storm surge "unsurvivable" with one-minute sustained wind speeds of 150 mph (240 km/h).
-Numerous trees were blown down.
-The Lake Charles Regional Airport saw a gust of 128 miles per hour (206 km/h) as well as multiple hangars destroyed.
-Another gust in the city reached 137 miles per hour (220 km/h).
-Many windows were blown out of Capital One Tower downtown.
-A communications tower collapsed onto the KPLC studio building (which had been evacuated) and part of a sky bridge was blown out.
-The radar at the NWS Lake Charles forecast office (whose staff evacuated, with the office's operations transferred to the Brownsville, Texas office) was destroyed around the time of landfall, with its dome and much of its internal equipment sheared from the radar tower's base.
+The Lake Charles Regional Airport had a gust of 133 miles per hour (214 km/h), and several hangars were destroyed.
+Another gust in the city reached 137 mph (220 km/h).
+Many windows were blown out of Capital One Tower downtown, which was later demolished due to the severity of the damage.
+A communications tower collapsed onto the KPLC studio building (which had been evacuated), and part of a sky bridge was blown out.
+The radar at the NWS Lake Charles forecast office (whose staff evacuated, with the office's operations transferred to the Brownsville, Texas, office) was destroyed around the time of landfall, with its dome and much of its internal equipment sheared from the radar tower's base.
 A few weeks later, Hurricane Delta also hit Lake Charles.

 Demographics

-Lake Charles is the principal city of the Lake Charles metropolitan statistical area, which had a population of 202,040 as of 2013.
-It is the larger principal city of the Lake Charles-Jennings combined statistical area, with a population of 225,235.
-The 2010 population of the five-parish region of Southwest Louisiana was 292,619.
-For the city proper of Lake Charles at the 2020 census, it had a population of 84,872, with a population density of 1,890 people per square mile among 38,434 housing units.
+Lake Charles is the principal city of the Lake Charles metropolitan statistical area, which had a population of 240,082 as of 2023.
+It is the larger principal city of the Lake Charles-DeRidder combined statistical area, with a population of 276,909.
+The 2020 population of the five-parish region of Southwest Louisiana was 313,951.
+The city proper of Lake Charles at the 2020 census had a population of 84,872, with a population density of 1,890 people per square mile among 38,434 housing units.
 In 2010, the population was 71,993, reflecting a rebound from its 1990 population of 70,580.

 In 2010, the median income for a household in the city was $36,001.
 The per capita income for the city was $22,855.
-20.9% of the population was below the poverty line; in 2020, the median income for a household in the city was $37,894.
-26.7% of the population was below the poverty line.
+About 20.9% of the population was below the poverty line; in 2020, the median income for a household in the city was $37,894; 26.7% of the population was below the poverty line.
 The average commute time was 22.4 minutes.